Prohibitory traffic sign: No pedestrians

 Pedestrians are not allowed on the road, but may use a footpath instead.

 No bicycles

 No pedestrians or bicycles

 Pedestrians and bicycles are not permitted, but may be allowed on a footpath.

 No right, left, or U-turn

 Either for all vehicles or with some exceptions (emergency vehicles, buses).
-These are usually to speed up traffic through an intersection or due to street cars or other right of ways or if the intersecting road is one-way.
+These are usually to speed up traffic through an intersection or due to street cars or other rights of way or if the intersecting road is one-way.
 Indicated near-universally by an arrow making the prohibited turn overlaid with a red circle with an angular line crossing it.